eisukeesaki/mind-maps/REST.md

                     application of 'generality'
                         to
                             architecutral component interface
-                    designed to be efficient for
+                    designed to increase efficiency
-                        common case of the Web
+                        for common case of the Web
                 interface constaints
                     is
                         constraints needed to guide the behavior of architecutral components